Retire Before Dad

 In this Motely Fool Stock Advisor review, you'll learn what you need to know to determine if the stock pick newsletter service is worth the cost.

-On the right sidebar of the page, you’ll see a cumulative performance box showing the performance of both Tom and David (former contributor) Gardener against the performance of the S&P 500.
-There’s also a schedule of upcoming recommendations.
+As you scroll down the page, you’ll see a cumulative lifetime performance box showing the performance of both Tom and David (former contributor) Gardener against the performance of the S&P 500 since March 2002.

 The Power of the Herd